tweag/FawltyDeps/docs/DesignDoc.md

 The major limitation of the identity mapping strategy is that it cannot compare an import `x` to a dependency `y` if those are not identically named.
 Therefore, the moment the imports set and the dependencies set differ, we would need to map one set to the domain of the other.

 Furthermore, even when the sets are identical, there is no guarantee that dependencies are correctly declared.
-As we have discussed earlier, an import x does not necessarily map to a dependency x.
+As we have discussed earlier, an import `x` does not necessarily map to a dependency `x`.

 It is possible to go one step further and check that the declared dependencies exist (on e.g. PyPI).
 But while this would probably guard against declaring non-existent libraries, it would still not solve the following situation (as no mapping between the import and dependency domains is performed).
 Suppose you use `import madeup` in your code, and you assume the dependency name to be `madeup` as well so that’s what you provide in `requirements.txt`.
 As it turns out, `madeup`, the dependency, exists, but does not expose a package `madeup`.
 What you needed to declare was `pymadeup`, which effectively exposes import name `madeup`.
 The checker would not flag the dependency as missing, since no mapping has been done and it was assumed the dependency is indeed the one declared.